Celebrating the positives of Twitter

 You’d be amazed by how much you can say in 140 characters, and when you add a picture into the mix – and remember a picture paints a thousand words – you’ve got a platform for an infinitesimal number of messages.

-Weird “things” do happen on Twitter though and to be honest it’s great!
-You can’t take life too seriously when Twitter is like a giant party where you can speak to whoever you want without feeling nervous.
+Weird “things” do happen on Twitter though and to be honest, it’s great!
+You can’t take life too seriously when Twitter is like a giant party where you can speak to whomever you want without feeling nervous.

 Let’s have a look at some of the fabulous stories Twitter has given us.